meaganc2976/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-* Difference between Git and Github:
+* Difference between **Git** and **Github**:
-  * Git is version control.
+  * Git is _version control_.
 Git is a tool that keeps track of changes.
-  * Github uses git or needs it to work, and is a website or cloud that stores all of the code.
+  * Github uses git or needs it to work, and is a _website or cloud_ that stores all of the code.
 It is also used for collaboration with others.

 * How you use it:
  * In order to use Github, you would go to the website github.com and set up an account.
 There you can visually see your work or your changes.